Stippler/create-art/README.md

 ### Frontend

 The frontend was tested using the node 16.
-The node version manager (nvm) is an easy way to setup node and switch between versions easly.
+The node version manager (nvm) is an easy way to setup node and switch between versions.

 Use:
 ```